noogen-projects/laplace/README.md

 cargo make all
 ```

-Or for a debug build, run:
+Or for a debug build, use the following command:

 ```shell
 cargo make -p debug all